 Many oral lesions may be precancerous.
 They do not mean that someone has cancer, but people should speak to their doctor about any changes that occur in the mouth.

 Monitoring changes may help spot mouth cancer in the early stages when it is easier to treat.

-If cancer develops, a person may notice:
+If cancer develops, a

 - patches on the lining of the mouth or tongue, usually red or red and white

 - bleeding, pain, or numbness in the mouth

 - mouth ulcers or sores that do not heal

 - a lump or thickening of the gums or lining of the mouth

 - loose teeth with no apparent reason

 - a sore throat or feeling that something is stuck in the throat